 Writing Place

 Between 2012 and 2014, I served as Artist in Residence in five U.S. National Parks.
 I devoted a total of seven months to living and working in forests and wetlands and deserts in all four corners of the continental United States.
 Since then, I have continued to seek outdoor spaces to work in, to write about, and to contemplate.
 Regardless of genre, literature must be anchored in a world, whether that’s the lived world or one created in the author’s mind.
 My experiences in places that we label “wild” and “remote,” as well as “urban” and “dangerous” have inspired me to think deeply about the concept of “sense of place.”
 What does that term mean?
-And where did it come from?
+Where did it come from?
+Why does it matter?

 “A place is a story happening many times,” as the Kwakwa̱ka̱ʼwakw (Kwakiutl) people have said.
 When I first encountered this statement, quoted in a book of essays by Kim Stafford, I was stopped short.
 Yes, I thought, precisely.
 We are a story-making species: mere location becomes place when we construct a narrative around it.
 This crucial insight, expressed so succinctly by the Kwakwa̱ka̱ʼwakw, is one of my operating principles as a writer and translator — even as a human being.